-- 1. Choose the selection tool from the top of your Tool Panel by clicking the icon or pressing v on your keyboard.
+- 1. Choose the selection tool from the top of your Tool Panel by clicking the icon sor pressing V on your keyboard.
 Move your mouse over the middle of one of your rectangles. - 2.
 Move your mouse over the middle of the first rectangle you drew.
 While your mouse pointer is over the middle of a shape your mouse pointer will change from the normal selection arrow to a different shape.

-- 3. Click the rectangle to select it.
-The inside of the rectangle will become shaded to show that it is selected. - 4.
-Drag the rectangle away from the other shapes.
+3. Click the rectangle to select it.
+The inside of the rectangle will become shaded to show that it is selected.

 You will notice that the fill of the rectangle (the interior) will move but the stroke (the line around the rectangle) stays behind.
-This is because when you click in the middle of the shape you have only selected the Fill and not the Stroke.
+This is because when you click in the middle of the shape you have only selected the Fill and not the